 A lot of recipes require a lot of preparation and cooking prior to canning, but for this recipe you put all of the ingredients in the jar raw (even the meat!), and then all of the ingredients are cooked in the jars during the pressure canning process.

 If you have never eaten meat cooked in a pressure canner before, it is amazing!
-It’s very tender and FULL of flavor.
-You won’t want to eat beef stew any other way again.
+It’s very tender and FULL of flavor, and you won’t want to eat beef stew any other way again.

 If you follow this following recipe step by step, your beef stew will turn out perfect every time.
 If you just got your pressure canner or are thinking about buying one and still not sure how to use it, let me walk you through the entire process step by step.